List of Onedin Line episodes: (E63)

 The new series lead-in is an aerial shot of the Onedin Line's flagship Orlando, and cameo brooch vignettes of the lead actors.

 Sir Daniel asks James to carry £100,000 of gold bullion from South Africa – off the books: he is liquidating his South African holdings for fear the country is becoming strife-ridden.

 James charges 2% of the value of the cargo, jokingly throwing in a 'free passage' for Daniel who smiles.
 Baines jokes that James might as well run up the 'skull and cross bones', such is the size of the fee.

 Josiah Beaumont (a new character) and the new head of Mr Harris's bank (he has sold his bank) calls.
 Twenty-year-old William suggests they dine at his club to discuss business.

 Letty is trying to become pregnant and tells Elizabeth that she is concerned that she might be barren.
 Letty has also made a tapestry to put in place of Anne's picture.

 Dunwoody tells Elizabeth that Mr Simmons (a client who has built 4 vessels with Frazers previously) has cancelled his order for a ship.
 To get the order William quoted low initially and then tried to push the price up with extras.
 Beaumont suggests that he can coerce Simmons to deal with Frazers.
 Elizabeth insults Beaumont for forcing Harris out and argues with William who says that Beaumont can be of tremendous help to them.

-Meanwhile, James voyages home and the Panama canal – which will mean ships will no longer need sail to around the Horn of Africa – is an active idea although Baines regrets the loss of bravery in sailing that will ensue once difficult passages are avoided.
+Meanwhile, James voyages home and the Panama Canal – which will mean ships will no longer need sail around Cape Horn– is an active idea although Baines regrets the loss of bravery in sailing that will ensue once difficult passages are avoided.
 A hazing ceremony on board sees a young boy shaven and tarred and feathered by a pirate Neptune.